axocomm/lambda.codes/resources/pages/about/experience.md

 gathered from multiple data sources.

 Python, PHP, and Hack were primary languages in use in this position.
-Mercurial was used as source control for most of the repositories I worked on Phabricator was used for source code exploration, code reviews, and much more.
+Mercurial was used as source control for most of the repositories I worked on and Phabricator was used for source code exploration, code reviews, and much more.

 ### Vimbly